 - What you eat or don’t eat often.
-It’s not very helpful to spend your time making a month’s worth of beans if your family won’t eat beans.
-However, if your family loves salsa, it is worth the time to make fresh salsa from scratch.
-Your time is best spent making food from scratch that your family will eat.
+Your time is best spent making food from scratch that your family will actually eat.

 - The nutritional value.
 When you make food at home, like salad dressings, you are able to avoid weird ingredients and processed sugars.
-It doesn’t take very long to make dressings and condiments from scratch.
 Prioritizing foods your family loves that have a high nutritional value is time worth spending in the kitchen.

 - The amount of savings.
-Making food from scratch will almost always save you money.
-One instance where it does not is homemade coffee creamer.
-Yet, the nutritional value of homemade outweighs the difference in cost.
-The amount of savings for you will vary depending on where you source your ingredients, but overall your grocery budget will look much better when you plan to make more foods from scratch.
+The amount of savings for you will vary depending on where you source your ingredients, but overall your budget will look much better when you plan to make more foods from scratch.